BYU-AUVSI/imaging/autonomous/README.md

 definitely want to install it with CUDA (and run it on a machine with an NVidia card).
 As you can imagine, installation with CUDA is different than a CPU-only installation (which is all you need for running the classifier).

+## Known Shortcomings

+Miraculously, we were the only team to submit an autonomously detected target last year, even though we just copied what other teams did.
+It is by no means perfect, and needs a lot of work.
+Here are a few of the known shortcomings, and some things that can be done to overcome them.

+First, the detection algorithm is FREAKING slow!
+It takes around 3 seconds to run the pyrmeanshiftfilter algorithm on a CPU, which is no bueno.
+To overcome this, we built functionality to run multiple detectors and classifiers at the same time so that the system can keep up with the camera (there is a problem with running multiple detectors too, which I'll explain).
+We hightly recommend that you find a faster algorithm that works just as well.
+We experimented with several detectors but couldn't find anything that worked as well.
+Also, try getting this to run on a GPU using CUDA (you may need to switch the system to C++ for this).
+I don't think there is a pyrmeanshiftfilter CUDA implementation in OpenCV, so you may need to write your own, or you can experiment with other CUDA algorithms.

+Which brings me to the next point.
+Today, traditional detection algorithms use deep learning.
+If you don't know what that is or how it works, read up about it, a lot!
+Switching the whole autonomous system to run on CNNs would be ideal, but you'll need to collect a ton of data to get it to work.
+We tried to keep a lot of target and no target images for this, but it won't be enough.
+If you want to get a detector working with a CNN, you'll need to generate realistic looking synthetic data on real image field backgrounds.
+This will take a lot of time.
+You should look into using generative adversarial networks (GANs) to do this, altough I'm not totally sure how that would work.

+For determining the orientation of a letter, you'll want to add an output to the letter classifier that gives it a continuous orientation, label all of the training data with orientation angles, and retrain.
+The way we tried to do orientation classification sucked and didn't work at all.
+Also, try to do color classification with deep learning.
+We spent a little bit of time trying this but couldn't get it to work very well.

+Running multiple detectors and classifiers is really nice, but there is one issue with it.
+Right before the competition, we made it so you can tell the server which image you want to start on.
+This is nice because if it gets behind, you can tell it to start farther up, or if the plane is flying over an area where there are no targets, you can stop it and restart it where you want.
+However, when you do this, the server will just give you new images sequentially without checking whether the image has already been examined by a different autonomous client, so you can't run multiple detectors at once when you do this.
+A slight modification to the server will need to be made to compensate for this.